Google Cloud Platform: Regions and zones

-As of Q3 2022, Google Cloud Platform is available in 34 regions and 103 zones.
 A region is a specific geographical location where users can deploy cloud resources.
 Each region is an independent geographic area that consists of zones.

 A zone is a deployment area for Google Cloud Platform resources within a region.
 Zones should be considered a single failure domain within a region.

-Most of the regions have three or more zones.
-As of Q3 2022, Google Cloud Platform is available in the following regions and zones:
+Most regions have three zones.

+As of Q1 2024, Google Cloud Platform is available in 40 regions and 121 zones.
+This is a list of those regions and zones:

 Similarity to services by other cloud service providers

 For those familiar with other notable cloud service providers, a comparison of similar services may be helpful in understanding Google Cloud Platform's offerings.